 Webhook-Support for GitHub integration

-This is a big deal for all users using popular static hosting platforms like Netlify and Cloudflare Pages.
-Due to the limitation of the GitHub API, Simply Static has to commit each file as a single commit which resulted in a lot of builds when using automatic deployments on these hosting platforms.
+This is a big deal for all users using popular static hosting platforms like A platform for automating web projects that provides hosting and serverless backend services for web applications and st… and A company that provides services like security and website speed improvement.
+It acts as a protective layer between the … Pages.
+Due to the limitation of the A web-based platform for version control and collaboration, allowing multiple people to work on projects at once.
+API, Simply Static has to commit each file as a single commit which resulted in a lot of In the context of Simply Static, builds are the process of creating a static version of your WordPress website. when using automatic deployments on these hosting platforms.

-Thankfully both are now supporting the deployment via webhook instead of deploying with each commit.
+Thankfully both are now supporting the The act of pushing the static files generated by Simply Static to a live environment where users can access them. via A method of altering the behavior of a web page with custom callbacks.
+These are triggered by specific events, like push… instead of deploying with each commit.
 Simply Static now has a setting in Simply Static -> Settings -> Deployment -> GitHub called “Webhook URL” – add the URL, and Simply Static will notify the hosting platform once all files are committed to GitHub.

-The GitHub integration is quite popular, but sometimes it must be a bit simpler.
+The GitHub The act of combining different systems, software, or functionalities to work together as a unified whole. is quite popular, but sometimes it must be a bit simpler.
 Setting up a Personal Access Token, committing files, and handling branches aren’t for everyone.
 Simply Static is trying to please both segments: developers AND end users.
-The new BunnyCDN integration couldn’t be more straightforward – add your API key, set your pull-and storage zone, and you are ready to publish your static website.
+The new BunnyCDN is a service that helps your website load faster by storing copies of your site’s files in multiple locations. integration couldn’t be more straightforward – add your A unique code that allows different software applications to communicate with each other.
+It’s used for identification a…, set your pull-and storage zone, and you are ready to publish your static website.

 I’m also using BunnyCDN now to deploy a static copy of my website.
 A detailed step-by-step guide on how I’ve done that and how that compares to my initial Cloudflare Pages setup will be available soon.